 - encouragement of an interest in words and their meanings and a growing vocabulary.

-Children in Year 2 are introduced to some spelling rules once their phonic skills are secure.
-In KS2, we currently use the Rising Stars "Word Blaze' to support children’s progression in spelling.
+In KS2, we currently use Jane Considine's spelling programme to support children’s progression in spelling.
 This can be used as a whole class teaching or a specific intervention for children who need to revise specific spelling patterns.
 Vocabulary is taught explicitly in KS2.
 This varies from topic and science related words used more in writing than in speech (Tier 2).
 Children are encouraged to use the words they have learned in their writing too.

 Contribution of English to teaching in other curriculum areas

 The skills that children develop in English are linked to, and applied in, every subject of our curriculum.
 The children’s skills in speaking and listening, reading and writing enable them to communicate and express themselves in all areas of their work.
 There is an expectation that the correct use of vocabulary and terminology will be used by teachers and understood by children for continuity and progression through the school.
 Teachers use opportunities in the wider curriculum to reinforce and develop speaking and listening, reading and writing skills.